moritzscheckenbach/KI_Training_Pipeline/README.md

 These functions must be defined at the module level (not inside classes) to be properly imported by the training pipeline.

+For a more indebth look at how the architecture structure works it is recommended to consult the [Directories](#model-architecture)

 ___
 ## Dev Options
 If you would like to view the code or change something in the pipeline make yourself familiar with the [internal pipeline structure](#internal-pipeline-structure).